wotanut/papl-cw/README.md

 2. Place the following files just outside the workspace folder:
    - `papl.env`: Use `.env.example` as a template.
    - `db_password.txt`: Contains the MySQL database password in plaintext.
-   - `dns.env`: Use [This](https://github.com/carpe/docker-letsencrypt-dns/blob/master/compose/.env) as an example and see [This](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge) as to why this is neccesary.
-If you're not running behind a domain, you can ignore this file but you'll need to remove the `letsencrypt` service from the `docker-compose.yml` file.
+   - `~/caddy_config/Caddyfile`: Use `Caddyfile.example` as a template, ONLY if you're using Caddy as a reverse proxy.
+Some key things to note:
+      - Replace `example.com` with your domain name.
+      - Replace `CLOUDFLARE_API` with your Cloudflare API key.
+      - Oh yeah, this only works if you're using Cloudflare as your DNS provider.
+If you're not, you'll have to change the DNS provider in the Caddyfile.

 3. Run the following command from the root directory:
    ```bash